unlikeneptune/unlikeneptune/README.md

-# 💫 Code executed!
-Hello, coders.
+# 💫 Hello, coders!
 I'm Thoriq, an IT student and a cybersecurity enthusiast
 👨‍🎓 Currently studying at Brawijaya University<br>🚩 Diving into cybersecurity through CTFs